ampproject/remapping/README.md

 ### Multiple transformations of a file

 As a convenience, if you have multiple single-source transformations of a file, you may pass an array of sourcemap files in the order of most-recent transformation sourcemap first.
-So our above example could have been writen as:
+Note that this changes the `importer` and `depth` of each call to our loader.
+So our above example could have been written as:

 ```js
 const remapped = remapping(